santimuriado/Wordle/README.md

 # Wordle

-Second version of Wordle using Redux.
+Second version of Wordle using Redux.(In Progress)

 # Description